geekypenguin/docker-recordings-transcoder/README.md

 - `/home/user/videos`: This location contains .ts files that need converting.
 - `ENCODER`: options are "intel" "nvidia" "software" "custom" explained below
 - `SUBTITLES`: Include subtitles from the original .ts, 0 = no, 1 = yes
 - `DELETE_TS`: After converting remove the original .ts recording file.
-0 = no, 1 = yes
+0 = no, 1 = yes. *USE DELETE_TS=0 UNTIL YOU'RE SURE IT WORKS WITH YOUR VIDEO RECORDINGS.*
 - `PUID`: ID of the user the application runs as.
 - `PGID`: ID of the group the application runs as.
 - `UMASK`: Mask that controls how file permissions are set for newly created files.